Well… As it relates to the net sys admin I’m a passionate IT professional. I have been in the thick of “IT” (pun intended) for 8 years.

 When the time came to either re-enlist or separate from the Air Force I decided to separate.

-Now I continue my journey in IT outside of the armed forces.
+Now I continue my journey in IT without a uniform.

 I love what I do everyday, and want to share what I learn with others.
-A career in IT has been rewarding for me and my family.
+My career in IT thus far has been rewarding for me and my family.
 I hope to help others in their journey as well.

 The Net Sys Admin is a space for me to combine my love of IT, teaching, and entrepreneur spirit.